FAQs: How we are caring for you

 Are there different processes and precautions at the various Main Line Health facilities?

 All Main Line Health hospitals, health centers and ambulatory practices are taking the same precautions to prevent exposure to COVID-19.

 Is it safe for patients and staff to be at Main Line Health facilities at this time?

 Yes.
 Main Line Health has instituted a number of precautionary measures to reduce the likelihood of infection and community spread, including visitor restrictions and screening, cancellation of community events, groups and classes, suspension of volunteer duties, and restriction of deliveries and on-site visits from third-party vendors.
-We have also canceled all elective surgeries and non-urgent appointments in order to reduce the number of people sharing space in our facilities at the same time.

 If Main Line Health is treating COVID-19 patients, isn't it putting others at risk?